- 2021-2022 Back to School Plan

 Cleaning and Disinfection

-As a result of PEI entering an elevated risk scenario, there will be an increase in the frequency of cleaning and disinfection for frequently touched surfaces, particularly between cohorts or where no cohorting is possible.
+As a result of PEI entering an elevated risk scenario, schools are undertaking enhanced cleaning and disinfection of frequently touched surfaces, particularly between cohorts or where no cohorting is possible.

 Community Use of Schools